apatel1170/user-manual/README.md

 ## 🏆 What I Value

 ### Radical Candor
 > Directness and accuracy beat optics every time.
 I expect truth-seeking in our professional interactions.
+Expect the occassional surprisingly strong opinion here and there.

 ### Levity
-> Work is better when we don't take ourselves too seriously.
-I value humor as a tool to diffuse tension and build genuine rapport—expect a dry sense of humor and the occasional strong opinion on why zucchini has no place in a sandwich.
+> I believe humor is a vital tool for diffusing tension and building genuine rapport.
+I try to bring a sense of perspective and a dry wit to the day-to-day; I take our mission seriously, but I try not to take myself too seriously.

 ### Deep Ownership
-> If you see a gap in a workflow, own the fix regardless of your title.
+> If you see a gap, own the fix regardless of your title.

 ### Context Depth
 > I need to understand stakeholders and incentives at the workflow level to feel confident in a path forward.

-### Bias for Action (with Rigor)
+### Bias for Action (with purpose)
 > Move fast, but understand *why* we are moving in that direction.